Engineered immune cells take aim at tough leukemia

 Summary

 This early-stage study tests a new treatment called IL-5 CAR-T cell therapy for people with a rare and hard-to-treat blood cancer called eosinophilic leukemia.
-The therapy uses a patient's own immune cells, modified in a lab to target and attack cancer cells.
-The study aims to see if the treatment is safe and effective in up to 20 adults whose cancer has not responded to standard therapies.
+The therapy uses a patient's own immune cells, modified to target and attack cancer cells.
+The main goals are to check safety and see if the treatment can shrink or control the cancer.

 Disclaimer Read more